swift-server/swift-aws-lambda-runtime/Sources/AWSLambdaRuntime/Docs.docc/index.md

 ### Closures

 In addition to protocol-based Lambda, the library provides support for Closure-based ones, as demonstrated in the overview section above.
-Closure-based Lambdas are based on the `LambdaHandler` protocol which mean they are safer.
+Closure-based Lambdas are based on the [`LambdaHandler`][lh] protocol which mean they are safer.
 For most use cases, Closure-based Lambda is a great fit and users are encouraged to use them.

 The library includes implementations for `Codable` and `String` based Lambda.
 Since AWS Lambda is primarily JSON based, this covers the most common use cases.